 Judge Hoyt H. Wheeler of the United States District Court for the Southern District of New York ruled in favor of Winchester and threw out Bannerman’s suit on June 27th 1897(See pictures below) At this point Winchester had produced something like 34,000 Model 1893s, and in November 1897 after winning the case, they were free to introduce their new and improved version, the Model 1897.
 The release of this new model lead them to release a full recall on all Model 1893 guns.
 This was due to fears of possible blowups/mechanical issues with smokeless loads and lead them to offer a “similar quality new model 1897 for any 1893 turned in.”
 This is substantiated in historical records and chronicled in George Madis’ “The Winchester Book” page 523..
 “Till serials over 31,000, all guns of this model had 2 5/8” inch chambers.
 Because of impending mechanical problems and the danger of higher pressures developed by smokeless loads, Winchester informed its dealers and customers that they would trade a new model 1897 of equal grade for any 1893 returned.
 Returned model 1893 guns were destroyed.
 This resulted in the loss of most model 1893s; they consequently are rarely seen today.
 There are thought to be less than 3500 left of these models.”

 John Moses Browning was at this trial as well, and was quoted as having admitted in the courtroom, that he had copied the Spencer in some ways, just as others had on other designs, but that it was a fundamentally different action.
-It was also said at the time that the judge may have sided with Winchester due to the fact that many others had infringed on some parts of the patent, such as in the Colt Lightning, and the Burgess shotgun.
+It was also said at the time that the judge may have sided with Winchester due to the fact that many others had infringed on some parts of the patent, such as in the Colt Lightning, and the Burgess shotgun(see my example above).
 Winchester also had attested that a method of operation such as this was not patentable, but rather its mechanism by which it achieved this was patentable.
 He attested this as it had been determined to be true in past cases, such as those involving Richard Gatling and his crank operated guns in the past decade.
 Gatling himself also had tried to sue others for their designs but was denied on this same basis in court trials.
 (Thanks to designs such as the French Mitrailleuse, Ripley Machine gun, Puckle gun, and the Bailey crank gun, among other more unsuccessful designs).

 Christopher M. Spencer was also called into the case as a witness for the prosecution and for his testimony, which covered over 58 pages in the official court record.
 But despite Spencer also contending that Winchester infringed upon his patents, and that their models did not apply as they were not patented in the USA, the Court ruled against Bannerman.
 Due to this, Bannerman appealed to the U.S. Supreme Court of Appeals on January 5, 1900, but the verdict was sustained after just 1 short retrial.

 Winchester was awarded their defense, and permitted to market any pump action firearms without any further court trials.
 Even though the Spencer-Bannerman shotgun sales picked up after the trial, it was too late, as Winchester had already been dominating the market.
 By this time they had sold more than 532,000 Model 1890 rifles and 34,000 Model 1893 shotguns by 1897, and many millions more would be sold in the coming years.
-Bannerman returned home after this court trial and continued production of his model 1896 till around 1900, when he would introduce hid new model.
-This would be the Model 1900, which has a 2nd ejector added to help with extraction, which rides along a slot covered by an unusually tall left side plate(See below)
+Bannerman returned home after this court trial and continued production of his model 1896 till around 1899, when he would introduce his new model.
+This would be the Model 1899, which has large takedown levers, and a 2nd ejector added to help with extraction which rides along a slot covered by an unusually tall left side plate.
+This plate rotates to aid in takedown as well.
+(See below for examples of the 1899/1900 dual extractors, and taller sideplate)

 The Model 1899